 The following month (April 88) brought yet another article in the LA Times, but this one was announcing the departure of the Zieglers from Banana Republic, citing “fundamental creative and cultural differences”.

 GAP “turnaround artist” Mickey Drexler had recently been named CEO and he was instituting big changes at BR, changing the focus from the safari theme.
 Catalog sales were down as more and more customers shopped in BR’s 96 retail stores and sales in general were slowing.
 A new creative director came on board and change was coming.

 The article mentions the expense of Trips as a contributing factor in the change.
 A later New York Times article said “Relations between the Zieglers and the Gap’s founder, Don Fisher, soured when the couple insisted on publishing a travel magazine and began selling travel books in their shops.
 (Mr. Fisher reportedly said that if he’d wanted to sell books, he’d have bought Rand McNally.)

-We may hear more about this tumultuous time in the Ziegler’s upcoming memoir Wild Company.
-Can’t wait!
+Read more about this tumultuous time in the Ziegler’s inspiring memoir Wild Company!